Jonno Davies

-Jonathan 'Jonno' Davies (born 17 July 1992) is an English actor.
+Jonathan "Jonno" Davies (born 17 July 1992) is an English actor.
 He is best known in the UK and US for his role as Alex DeLarge in the stage production of A Clockwork Orange.
 In 2020, he appeared in the Amazon Prime series Hunters as Tobias.
 He portrayed British singer Robbie Williams in the 2024 biopic Better Man, which earned him the AACTA Award for Best Actor in a Leading Role.

 Education

-Davies trained at the Italia Conti Academy of Theatre Arts, graduating in 2013.
+Davies attended Bedford School from 2001 to 2010.
+He then trained at the Italia Conti Academy of Theatre Arts, graduating in 2013.
 He was Italia Conti's nominee at the Spotlight Prize competition in his final year.